Enforcement Coming? Via the CFPB

 It seems to be well known that the Consumer Financial Protection Bureau (CFPB) intends to be fully operational and hit the ground running on July 21, 2011.

-The CFPB revealed on April 11, 2011, that it has agreed on a Joint Statement of Principles with the National Association of Attorneys General (NAAG) to govern their interactions in enforcing the Dodd-Frank Wall Street Reform and Consumer Protection Act and CFPB regulations.
+The CFPB revealed on April 11, 2011, that it has agreed on a Joint Statement of Principles with the National Association of Attorneys General (NAAG) to govern their interactions in enforcing the Dodd-Frank Wall Street Reform and Consumer Protection Act over the counter weight loss and CFPB regulations.
 In a notice published by the US Dept of Treasury the CFPB seeks comments on its plans for collecting data to assist it in developing model forms integrating the Truth in Lending Act (TILA) and Real Estate Settlement Procedures Act (RESPA) disclosures required for residential mortgage loans.
 The Dodd-Frank Act mandated that the CFPB develop the forms.

 In a Joint Statement, the agencies and key personnel agree to regularly meet in order to identify mutual enforcement priorities, share complaints, and support each other’s enforcement efforts, including through joint or coordinated investigations and coordinated enforcement actions.